Ash-Hassan/AI-393/README.md

 <!-- Replace name and student ids with acutally group member names and ids-->

 ## Description ##
-This repository contains assignments and project submitted to DM course offered in Fall 2020 at PafKiet.
+This repository contains assignments and project submitted to AI course offered in Spring 2021 at PafKiet.

 ## Approach ##
 <!--First i learn the rules of the game then i googled some source code and found 1 of c# from geeksforgeeks but that was method based and hardcoded.